Crohn's disease

 Crohn's disease is a type of inflammatory bowel disease (IBD) that may affect any segment of the gastrointestinal tract.
-Symptoms often include abdominal pain, diarrhea (which may be bloody if inflammation is severe), fever, abdominal distension, and weight loss.
+Symptoms often include abdominal pain, diarrhea, fever, abdominal distension, and weight loss.
 Complications outside of the gastrointestinal tract may include anemia, skin rashes, arthritis, inflammation of the eye, and fatigue.
-The skin rashes may be due to infections as well as pyoderma gangrenosum or erythema nodosum.
+The skin rashes may be due to infections, as well as pyoderma gangrenosum or erythema nodosum.
 Bowel obstruction may occur as a complication of chronic inflammation, and those with the disease are at greater risk of colon cancer and small bowel cancer.

-While the precise causes of Crohn's disease (CD) are unknown, it is believed to be caused by a combination of environmental, immune, and bacterial factors in genetically susceptible individuals.
+Although the precise causes of Crohn's disease (CD) are unknown, it is believed to be caused by a combination of environmental, immune, and bacterial factors in genetically susceptible individuals.
 It results in a chronic inflammatory disorder, in which the body's immune system defends the gastrointestinal tract, possibly targeting microbial antigens.
-While Crohn's is an immune-related disease, it does not appear to be an autoimmune disease (in that the immune system is not being triggered by the body itself).
+Although Crohn's is an immune-related disease, it does not seem to be an autoimmune disease (the immune system is not triggered by the body itself).
 The exact underlying immune problem is not clear; however, it may be an immunodeficiency state.

-About half of the overall risk is related to genetics, with more than 70 genes having been found to be involved.
-Tobacco smokers are twice as likely to develop Crohn's disease as nonsmokers.
-It also often begins after gastroenteritis.
-Diagnosis is based on a number of findings, including biopsy and appearance of the bowel wall, medical imaging, and description of the disease.
-Other conditions that can present similarly include irritable bowel syndrome and Behçet's disease.
+About half of the overall risk is related to genetics, with more than 70 genes involved.
+Tobacco smokers are three times as likely to develop Crohn's disease as non-smokers.
+Crohn's disease is often triggered after a gastroenteritis episode.
+Other conditions with similar symptoms include irritable bowel syndrome and Behçet's disease.